Script Writing 101: Know Your Audience

 Effective scripts require many successful components: an engaging hook, important facts about the product or service, but one aspect of a script writing stands above the rest—the audience.
 Proper knowledge of the audience, or target market, is the foundation to a successful script.
 You might have a product that will revolutionize humanity, but if you can’t convince your audience they need it, then the product will fail.

-While I sincerely believe we can learn a lot from our mistake, I don’t want you to fail, so the first step to writing an effective script is a clear understanding of who will want or need your product or service.
+While I sincerely believe we can learn a lot from our mistakes, I don’t want you to fail, so the first step to writing an effective script is a clear understanding of who will want or need your product or service.
 This is not an aspect of script writing where you can give a blanket answer, like stay-at-home mothers, or business professionals.
 Dig deep to uncover the nitty-gritty demographics of your consumers.

 When I write, I like to create a fictional person to whom I can refer throughout the creative process.
 This might seem easy, but the character needs to resemble the target audience all the way down to the type of coffee they drink (or perhaps, don’t drink).
 Start by asking these questions: